Pastoral and Spiritual

 Every student is part of a small tutor group with others of the same age.
 Tutors specialise in the requirements of that particular age group.
 Academic progress and extra-curricular programmes are closely monitored and regular, individual meetings with the tutor offer a chance to discuss any personal issues and to resolve any problems quickly.
 Talking together, the tutor and students can also look at their work as a whole and set targets to improve standards of achievement.

 Tutor groups are organised into Year Groups, each of which has a Head of Year who has an overview of the achievement and well-being of every student in the Year.
 Along with the tutors, the Head of Year reviews academic progress, behaviour and attendance of all students.

 Our team of Year Heads are:

-Arrangements in the Sixth Form are a little different with an overall Head of Sixth Form and two year heads working with each year group.
+Arrangements in the Sixth Form are a little different with an overall Director of Sixth Form

-- Head of Sixth Form – Mrs A Vickers
+- Director of Sixth Form – Mrs B Letissier

 Chaplaincy plays an important role at The Catholic High School, with Anthony Hunt, the lay chaplain, providing spiritual support and guidance, supporting the outstanding pastoral care, and working closely with the RE department.
 The purpose of Chaplaincy is to support staff and students, who form the school community, through encouragement, friendship, prayer and a listening ear.
 Students at The Catholic High School have a variety of opportunities to explore what it means to be Catholic, with a strong emphasis on exploring what it means to put faith into practice.Masses and Liturgy We are lucky to have the support of the priests from our local parishes who come into school regularly throughout the year.
 They celebrate Mass with us, and give students the opportunity to receive the sacrament of reconciliation.
 There are opportunities for prayer and worship throughout the school year, with special services to mark key times in the Christian year.